VC-01™ Combination Product – Improving Diabetes Treatment

 Preclinical Data are Promising

 To date, over a thousand VC-01 pre-clinical study implants have matured into insulin-producing grafts.
 The VC-01 therapy has consistently been capable of controlling blood glucose in mice at a human set point.
-The main efforts of the company are focused on the completion of pre-clinical safety studies with a goal of beginning human trials within two years.

 After 16 weeks, PEC-01 cells have developed into islet-like structures.

 The mature cells in the VC-01 combination product produce insulin, glucagon and somatostatin.

 ViaCyte has performed all of the preclinical testing required to assure reliable production of a safe and effective product.
 In August 2014 ViaCyte received approval from the U.S. Food and Drug Administration (FDA) to begin evaluation in human clinical trials.
 See Clinical Trials.